NIS2 in Czech Republic

 The Czech regime aligns with the Directive baseline for cybersecurity risk management.
 In-scope entities must implement proportionate technical and organizational measures addressing:

 Measures must reflect state-of-the-art standards and organizational risk exposure.
-Alignment with ISO/IEC 27001 and national cybersecurity guidance is encouraged.
+The Czech regime requires a formal Information Security Management System (ISMS) with a documented risk treatment plan, and alignment with ISO/IEC 27001 and national NÚKIB guidance is expected.

 7. Management Liability and Governance in Czech Republic